Keyboard shortcuts

 Payment

 The payment service listens for newly created orders via NATS and creates a Taler payment for them.
-Taler returns a payment URI that which is announces to NATS and can then be displayed to customers for payment with their Taler wallet.
+Taler returns a payment URI that is announced on NATS and can then be displayed to customers for payment with their Taler wallet.
 All currently open payments are tracked using a NATS key-value store.
 Once a payment is marked as paid by Taler, the corresponding ShopiTerm order is announced to be paid via NATS.

 Recommendations